Big Poe

 "Big Poe" is a song by American rapper Tyler, the Creator.
-It was released on July 21, 2025 as the opening track from his ninth studio album, Don't Tap the Glass (2025).
+It was released on July 21, 2025, as the opening track from his ninth studio album, Don't Tap the Glass (2025).
 It features American musician Pharrell Williams, who is also credited as Sk8brd, his old rapper name.
-Produced by Tyler himself, the song has samples of "Pass the Courvoisier, Part II" by Busta Rhymes featuring P. Diddy and Pharrell and "Roked" by Shye Ben Tzur, Jonny Greenwood of Radiohead, and the Rajasthan Express and Ring My Bell by Anita Ward.
+Produced by Tyler himself, the song has samples of "Pass the Courvoisier, Part II" by Busta Rhymes featuring P. Diddy and Pharrell and "Roked" by Shye Ben Tzur, Jonny Greenwood of Radiohead, and the Rajasthan Express and "Ring My Bell" by Anita Ward.

 The song was positively received upon its release, with some critics praising it as one of the best songs from Don't Tap the Glass.
 Despite not being released as a single when initially released, the song peaked at number 33 on the Billboard Hot 100, alongside making it onto 7 more charts, its highest position being a peak at number 5 on the Billboard Hot R&B/Hip-Hop Songs chart in the United States of America.

 Composition and lyrics

 The song introduces a new alter-ego of Tyler, the Creator, Big Poe.
-It opens with him delivering a set of instructions to the listener: "Number one, body movement (Funky) / No sitting still (Dance, bro) / Number two (Hahahaha), only speak in glory (Yeah) / Leave your baggage at home (None of that deep shit) / Number three, (Nigga) don't tap the glass".
+It opens with him delivering a set of instructions to the listener: "Number one, body movement / No sitting still / Number two, only speak in glory / Leave your baggage at home / Number three, don't tap the glass".
 The track then transitions to the sample of "Roked", followed by production consisting of a boom bap beat and synths.
 Music critics have described the production as evoking the style of Pharrell's early music, namely his album In My Mind and work in N.E.R.D., as well as that of The Bomb Squad.
 Pharrell raps two verses that boast his luxurious lifestyle.
 At one point, Tyler addresses his mistrust toward fans regarding his no-cell phone policy in certain events, following with the line "I don't trust white people with dreadlocks".
 The bridge features a vocal sample of "Pass the Courvoisier, Part II".